playwright-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Return all cookies for the current browser context' uses a specific verb ('Return') and resource ('cookies'), clearly distinguishing it from sibling tools like set_cookies.
-Scope is explicit.
+The description clearly states 'Return all cookies for the current browser context', using a specific verb ('Return'), resource ('cookies'), and scope ('current browser context').
+This distinguishes it from sibling tools like set_cookies.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.